Employment Discrimination Attorneys in Queens Protecting Workers’ Rights

 The New York City Human Rights Law also offers protections against workplace discrimination.
 The New York City Human Rights Law protects against all of the forms of discrimination that are covered by Title VII and NYCHRL.
 Additionally, The City Human Rights Law has lesser requirements to make a claim for discrimination.

-If you have questions about whether to file your claim in federal or state court, our experienced employer discrimination attorneys in Queens can help.
+If you have questions about whether to file your claim in federal or state court, our experienced employment discrimination attorneys in Queens can help.

-Employer Discrimination Attorneys in Queens Advocating For You
+Employment Discrimination Attorneys in Queens, New York Advocating For You

 You do not have to tolerate illegal roadblocks when obtaining a job or accept working in a hostile environment.
 At Ricotta & Marks, we work tirelessly to uphold the rights of employees.
 Employment discrimination can leave an individual feeling helpless and alone.
 Oftentimes, seeking legal assistance is an excellent course of action for employees who are experiencing hostile work environments.

 Employment discrimination lawyers at Ricotta & Marks have a proven success record in receiving justice for victims of workplace discrimination and harassment.
 If you were a victim of employment discrimination, you have a voice.
+Contact us today.
 Let us uphold your rights and ensure they remain protected.

 Se habla español